Stevewebdevscl/example-repo/README.md

-# Exmple Repository
+# Example Repository
-This is a sampe rep, hello world!
+This is a sample rep, hello coders!

+This is a second change.